 Immaculate Conception Parish was established in 1878 and the present Immaculate Conception Church was dedicated on March 17, 1935.

-In 1987, recognizing the growth of the Catholic population in East Texas, the Holy See created the Diocese of Tyler from portions of the Dioceses of Dallas, Beaumont and Galveston-Houston, and named Charles E. Herzig as the first bishop.
-Immaculate Conception Church was designated as the chief church of the new diocese and thus became the Cathedral of the Immaculate Conception.
+In 1986, recognizing the growth of the Catholic population in East Texas, the Diocese of Tyler was created from portions of the Dioceses of Dallas, Beaumont and Galveston-Houston.
+Immaculate Conception Church was designated as the chief church of the new diocese and thus became the Cathedral of the Immaculate Conception on February 24, 1987.

-The structure, which was designed in the Spanish style, is reminiscent of the Spanish heritage of Texas.
-It stands with nobility and warmth at the corner of one of the busiest intersections in Tyler.
+The structure, which was designed in the Spanish style, is reminiscent of the heritage of Texas.
+It stands with nobility and warmth at the corner of South Broadway Avenue and Front Street in Tyler.
 Since its dedication, the church has stood as a symbol of those first courageous people who gave so totally of themselves so that we might experience and share their Catholic roots and traditions.